willdich/stz/README.md

 ## Simulation Paramaters

 An example `test.conf` file is provided for configuration options.
 The file accepts values for the material Lame parameters and density, the size of the grid, the number of points in each dimension, the initial and final time, and an output file.
-This file can me modified directly or used as a template.To run a simulation with specific parameters, call:
+This file can be modified directly or used as a template.To run a simulation with specific parameters, call:

     python driver.py [your configuration file]